 Niftier players have realized the graphical prowess of Death Stranding 2: On the Beach can also bypass these face scan restrictions (reported by Dexterto).
 Some users on Reddit have pointed out the irony of a facial scan service just being “flooded with Norman Reedus” as a detriment to the facial scan’s learning ability.

 According to Wired, they’ve found multiple listings on the resale platform, eBay, for age-verified Roblox accounts up for sale for as low as $4.
-Roblox’s CSO, Matt Kaufman, replied to the site in an email responding to the issues with the service, “You can’t flip a switch while building something that hasn’t existed before,” he said, adding, “Expecting the system to be flawless overnight is ignoring the scale of this undertaking.”
+Roblox’s CSO, Matt Kaufman, replied to the site in an email responding to the issues with the service, with the full statement sent over by Roblox:

-While Roblox has acknowledged some issues with the system on their devforum, the system remains intact on the platform.
+While Roblox has acknowledged some issues with the system on their dev forum, the system remains intact on the platform.